Restoration of the landing plinth.

 An east London highlight, the Grotto is the 18th century survival of one of the grandest houses ever built in England, Wanstead House.
 Built on the edge of a lake between 1760 and 1764, the Grotto cost £2,000 and was spectacular.
 Lined with fossils, crystals and carved stone it was an entertainment space as well as an exotic eyecatcher in a period when grottoes and follies were in high fashion.
 After the house was demolished and it was opened to the public it was much visited and admired.
 However in 1884, a fire broke out in a storeroom and, because the lake in front was being cleaned and was empty, there was no water to extinguish it.
 The grotto was badly damaged, with only the outer walls remaining.

 Over the last 137 years since, a vast amount of reports have been written and proposals put forward on the Grotto’s future.
 By 2020, the site was on the Heritage at Risk register.
 HOLT has kick started its restoration, getting an urgent condition survey on the landing stage which was at imminent risk of total collapse jeopardising the whole structure, plus raising funds of £24,000.
-We have since been liaising with the City of London and Friends of Wanstead Parklands and the project started in March 2022.
+We have since been liaising with the City of London and Friends of Wanstead Parklands and phase one of the project - the landing stage - was completed in 2022.